A Unified Framework for Generalizing the Gromov-Hausdorff Metric: The Framework for Boundedly-Compact Metric Spaces

+\begin{remark} The above example does not satisfy Assumption~\ref{assump:compactcones} and some of the results based on this assumption.
+Lemma~\ref{lem:continuityRadius} does not hold here.
+For instance, let $X:=\mathbb R$, $o:=0$, $\eta(t):=t$ for $0\leq t<1$ and $\eta(t)=t+1$ for $1\leq t\leq T$.
+If $h(r)$ is the truncation of $\eta$ to $\cball{r}{o}$, then $h$ has no right limit at $r=1$.
+However, in the general case, it can be seen that $h$ is continuous except at countably many points ($r$ is a continuity point if $\partial\cball{r}{o}$ does not contain any jump points or local maximum of distance from $o$).
+It can be seen that the weaker assumptions in Subsection~\ref{subsec:weaker} hold, and hence, the convergence result (Theorem~\ref{thm:convergence}) is valid. \\ In addition, the pre-compactness result (Theorem~\ref{thm:functor-precompact-noncompact}) fails in this example.
+For instance, for $n\geq 1$, let $\eta_n(t):=t$ when $0\leq t<1$ and $\eta_n(t):=t+1-1/n$ when $1\leq t\leq T$.
+Then, $\mathcal X_n:=(\mathbb R,0,\eta_n)$ is convergent, but $\pcball{\mathcal X}{2}_n$ is not pre-compact. \end{remark}

+\begin{example} For\unwritten{\mar{Later: It is Strassen-type}} the case $I:=[0,\infty)$, similar arguments can be applied, but the metric on $\tau(X)$ should be carefully chosen\unwritten{I guess that the topology of~\eqref{eq:variantMetric} is the same anyway.} to ensure that Assumption~\ref{assump:subsetLemma2} holds.
+A suitable metric on $\tau(X)$ is the following, which has the same idea as~\eqref{eq:ghf-noncompact} \ali{and generates the same topology as the Skorokhod metric (Section~16 of~\cite{bookBi99})}: If $\mathrm{kill}_{t_0}(\eta)$ denotes $\eta$ killed at time $t_0$, let

-where the infimum is over all $t_0$ such that $\norm{t_0-1/\epsilon}\leq\epsilon$ and where $d_S$ denotes the Skorokhod metric defined by the same equation~(12.16) of~\cite{bookBi99} (although the interval is $\mathbb R$).
-Then, define the distance of $\eta$ and $\eta'$ by a formula similar to~\eqref{eq:ghf-noncompact}.
-It can be seen that this is a metric on $\tau(X)$ and satisfies the assumptions of Subsections~\ref{subsec:C'} and~\ref{subsec:metricOnC'}.
-So the above claims hold also in the case $I=\mathbb R^{\geq 0}$. \mar{\later: I guess that the topology of~\eqref{eq:variantMetric} is the same anyway.} By Remark~\ref{rem:curvesSplitting}, similar results can be obtained for the case $I=\mathbb R$. \end{example}
+where $d_S$ denotes the Skorokhod metric defined by the same equation~(12.16) of~\cite{bookBi99}\unwritten{ (\ali{although the formula is given for compact intervals})}.
+Then, define the distance between $\eta$ and $\eta'$ by a formula similar to~\eqref{eq:ghf-noncompact}.
+It can be seen that this is a metric on $\tau(X)$ and satisfies the assumptions of this section and the weaker assumptions of Subsection~\ref{subsec:weaker}, except compactness of cones.
+So the claims of Example~\ref{ex:cadlag} hold also in the case $I=[0,\infty)$.\unwritten{ Here, $\mathcal D'$ is a $F_{\sigma\delta}$ subset.} Similar results can also be obtained for the case $I=\mathbb R$. \end{example}